SoftBank's Saudi ties in focus as CEO Son makes first appearance since journalist murder

 Yet it comes as the steady profit the industry has enjoyed has been brought into question.

-Separately, competition is set to increase as e-commerce giant Rakuten Inc enters the mobile market in a year’s time with the help of a tie-up with telco KDDI Corp.
+Separately, competition is set to increase as e-commerce giant Rakuten Inc (4755.T) enters the mobile market in a year’s time with the help of a tie-up with telco KDDI Corp (9433.T).

 Reporting by Sam Nussey; Editing by Christopher Cushing